apache/sling-whiteboard/jcr-wrappers/README.md

 The wrappers just pass all calls through to the underlying implementation, they are meant to be extended to customize just the methods that need customizing.

+At this point this is **experimental** - the JCR API as rich and sometimes complex semantics which can be tricky to wrap properly.
+If this module works for your purposes that's great, but don't expect too much!

 Use Cases
 ----
 This can be used to interecept calls to the JCR API in a way that's transparent to the clients.